 A short version of the decision tree, in order of how most teams should think about it.

-Pick manual coordination only if you are a team of fewer than ten people, your ticket volume is low, and an engineering manager is personally triaging every customer report.
-It works for as long as those conditions hold and it stops working the moment they don't.
+Fewer than ten people, low ticket volume, and an engineering manager personally triaging every customer report.
+It works for as long as those conditions hold and stops working the moment they don't.

-Pick a marketplace app if you have a Jira admin who is comfortable evaluating and configuring vendor apps, you need custom field mapping for a specific data model, and you have budget for a dedicated line item in your Atlassian or HubSpot bill.
-The good ones are good.
+You have a Jira admin comfortable evaluating vendor apps, you need custom field mapping for a specific data model, and you have budget for a line item in your Atlassian or HubSpot bill.
 Take a free trial and run real tickets through it before committing.

-Pick a no-code automation if your team already lives in Zapier or Make, your sync needs are limited to one or two triggers, and you have somebody who can maintain the flow when one of the apps changes a field.
+Your team already lives in Zapier or Make, your sync needs are limited to one or two triggers, and someone can maintain the flow when an app changes a field.
 Treat it as a stopgap, not the long-term answer.

 The integration you pick matters less than whether your support team finds out a fix shipped without having to ask engineering.
 If they do, the workflow works.
 If they don't, the tool is the wrong shape.